CUH Logo

 The first thing you need to do is to identify the muscles that need to be exercised:

-• Imagine you are passing urine, trying to stop the flow in mid-stream and then restarting it.
+3. Imagine that you are passing urine, trying to stop the flow in mid-stream and then restarting it.
 If your technique is correct, you will feel the base of your penis move upwards slightly towards your tummy.
 You can do this ‘for real’ while passing urine, but do not do this more than once a week to check your progress, otherwise it may interfere with normal bladder emptying.

 Other information